Skip to main content

 Figure 11.61a shows a unit cell of sphalerite, ZnS, with uvw coordinates for each atom.
 The axes origin is in the bottom back left corner.
 Because three-dimensional drawings are sometimes difficult to draw and see, crystallographers often use projections, which contain the same information in a less cluttered manner (Figure 11.61b).
 In the projection, which is a view down the c-axis, we need not specify u and v values because they can be estimated from the location of the atoms in the drawing.
 The numbers are w values.
 Sometimes we omit w values for atoms at unit cell corners; by convention, this means the atoms are found on both the top and bottom of the cell as it appears in projection.

-This page titled 11.8.2: Points in Unit Cells is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 11.8.2: Points in Unit Cells is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform.